accesscode-2-1/kitkat/unit-0/week-5.md

 **Luke Lee**

 * This week's medium post: https://medium.com/@lukesterlee
-* Last week’s goal: mastering merging
+* Last week’s goal: Mastering file class
 * What went well (what goals did you meet?)
-I couldn't have a chance to learn about it.
-Instead of that, I learned about autoboxing and unboxing.
+I understand it now.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
-I still don't know how to merge
+I need to study more for URL and HTML class
-* What is your goal for next week?
-Mastering file class
+* What is your goal for next week? final project and understanding HTML and URL classes!
 * What do you need help with? (peers sign up to help if they can)

 Anthony McBride